 - 2 tablespoons rice vinegar

-- 1 1/2 teaspoons peeled, minced fresh ginger
+- 1½ teaspoons peeled and minced fresh ginger

 - 8 ounces uncooked udon noodles (thick, round fresh Japanese wheat noodles) or spaghetti